 Welcome to the wonder of moving life!

-The MoveEvolve postulate structure gives clarity for readers to consider, challenge or accept MoveEvolve.
-I use everyday language wherever possible, to make MoveEvolve widely accessible to anyone interested in how humans and other lifeforms move: from the general public, through to university students and academics of many disciplines, engineers and product designers.
+This logical sequence of postulates gives clarity for readers to consider, challenge or accept MoveEvolve.
+I use everyday language wherever possible, to make MoveEvolve widely accessible to anyone interested in how humans and other lifeforms move.
+This incliudes the general public, through to university students and academics of many disciplines, engineers and product designers.
 MoveEvolve emerges from common observations and broad scientific background, generally unattributable to particular sources.
 Please use MoveEvolve to benefit humankind, other species and the environment.
 Please acknowledge this website as a source.
 Thank you.

 MoveEvolve is evolving too.
 I welcome all feedback.
 If you would like to join this scientific exploration of how moving evolves, please contact me to discuss or collaborate.
 I look forward to hearing from you.